gamebox/rosetree/README.md

 # js-rosetree

 Set of utilities for creating and manipulating Rosetrees.
+Inspired by [zwilias/elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest)

 ## What are Rosetrees?